 After an early breakfast we start our hike.
 We will descend down to La Playa Rosalina (1550m/5085ft) for about 4 hours by the banks of the Apurimac River.
 Enjoy a break by the river and admire the surroundings.
 Afterwards, we hike up to our campsite at Chiquisca (1836m/6023ft) for about 3 hours.
 Enjoy the subtropical surroundings and tranquility of the area.

 Meals: B, L, D

-After Breakfast, we will ascend about 5 hours to Capuliyoc (2,915m/9,561ft) where our transport will be waiting to Cachora and continue our drive to Ollantaytambo for about 4 hours.
-We can walk around the village before boarding the expedition train to Machupicchu Town to spend the night in a comfortable hostel.
+After Breakfast, we will ascend about 2 hours to Capuliyoc (2915m/9561ft) where our transport will be waiting to take us to Cachora and continue our drive to Ollantaytambo for about 4 hours.
+We can walk around the village before boarding the tourist train to Machupicchu Town to spend the night in a comfortable hostel.

 Hiking: 5 hours